Man's incredible transformation from 'hopeless case' to healthy dad gives inspiration to others

 When Jason Wickline saw his son, Krystian, being taken into custody by Child Protective Services, he knew that he needed to turn his life around before it was too late.

-Four years ago, the police arrested Jason for manufacturing methamphetamine in his Mount Hope, West Virginia, residence.
+Four years ago, the police arrested Jason in his Mount Hope, West Virginia, residence.
 The single dad was also charged with child neglect, and he will never forget the day Child Protective Services took his son away.

 “As they were walking Krystian to the car, he turned around to look at me and said, ‘Daddy, I love you and I’ll never forget you,’” Jason, 41, told TODAY Health.
 “He was four and thought he would never see me again.”